quzeem91/forggith-bi-performance-tracker/README.md

 Insights and recommendations are provided in the following key areas:

-- **Sales Rep and Team Performance:** Evaluate the performance of individual sales reps and teams, focusing on achieved revenue, volume, and progress toward targets.
+- **Distributor Contribution:** Analyze revenue and volume contributions by distributors and their respective channels across the years.

-- **Product Class Contribution:** Analyze revenue and volume contributions from different product classes to identify key sales drivers and areas for strategic focus.
+- **Product Performance:** Analyze revenue and volume contributions from different product classes to identify key sales drivers and areas for strategic focus.

-- **Distributor and Channels Contribution:** Analyze revenue and volume contributions by distributors and their respective channels across the years.
+- **Sales Team Performance:** Evaluate the performance of the sales teams, focusing on achieved revenue, volume, and progress toward targets.

 - **Revenue vs. Target Trends Over Time:** Track trends comparing actual revenue to targets over time, identifying performance patterns and seasonal variations for strategy adjustments.